School Science Lessons

 Elements display periodic variations in their chemical and physical properties:

-1. The trends across a period or down a group in the periodic table for properties, e.g. melting or boiling point, reactivity, ionization energy,
+1. The trends across a period or down a group in the periodic table for properties, e.g. melting or boiling point, reactivity, ionization energy, atomic radius, metallic character, nature of oxides,

-3. The relationship between the number of valence electrons for an element, its position in the periodic table, and its chemical properties.
+3. The relationship between the number of valence electrons for an element, its position in the periodic table, and its chemical properties,

 4. The properties of an element, e.g. combining power, general reactivity, and relationship to its position in the periodic table,